cedx/david.gulp/README.md

 ```

 ## Options
-The plugin can be customized using these settings:
+The plug-in can be customized using these settings:

 - `error404: boolean = false` : If dependency not found, emit an error.
 - `errorDepCount: number = 0` : If greater than `0`, emit an error when the count of outdated dependencies equals or exceeds the specified value.